dfelinto/blender-manual/manual/addons/animation/copy_global_transform.rst

 Copy and paste object and bone transforms with ease.

-When copying, the global (:term:`World-Space`) transform is placed on the clipboard.
+When copying, the global (:term:`World Space`) transform is placed on the clipboard.
 This can then be pasted onto any object or bone, at the current frame or at another one.